 How to scale a startup’s financial infrastructure, setting the business up for long-term success

-Keep these 6 points in mind when building your startup’s financial infrastructure.
+Keep these 6 points in mind when building intentional, reliable startup finances.

 1. Automate billing & invoicing

 Billing and invoicing is the lifeblood of any organization.
 If you don’t bill/invoice your customers accurately and on-time, your cash flow will suffer.
 Scaleups must establish foolproof billing and invoicing processes that are as accurate, and efficient, as possible.
 Reducing the change for error and time required enables your team to complete the same work, faster, and to spend time on more business-essential projects.

 This is where billing automation comes in.